+The information contained in this report was obtained from primary and secondary research.
 Our consumer analysis draws mainly on two sources:

-MRI-Simmons booklet-based consumer surveys of a large and random sample of approximately 25,000 consumers through Fall 2021, who in aggregate represent a statistically accurate cross-section of the U.S. population.
+MRI-Simmons booklet-based consumer surveys of a large and random sample of approximately 25,000 consumers through Fall 2022, who in aggregate represent a statistically accurate cross-section of the U.S. population.
 Note that MRI-Simmons releases correspond to an approximately 12-month roll-up of survey fielding ending in the quarter indicated; the respondents and results for adjacent surveys are therefor partially overlapping, rather than mutually exclusive.

 Secondary research includes information- and data-gathering from consumer business and trade publications including Pet Age, Pet Business, Pet Product News International, Petfood Industry, and Veterinary Practice News; company profiles in trade and consumer publications; annual reports of companies in the pet market; and information culled from Packaged Facts’ extensive pet market research database and report collection.
 Our estimates of market size and company performance are based on reported revenues of pet product manufacturers, retailers, and pet services providers; background sales data from syndicated sales-tracking sources; surveys of independent and chain pet store retailers; government data including U.S. Bureau of Labor Statistics Consumer Expenditure Surveys; and figures from other market research sources.